scanoss/zap-logging-helper/CONTRIBUTING.md

 If you are submitting a bug, please tell us:

 - Version of SCANOSS you are using
-- Version of Python, Go, Java, etc. you are using
+- Version of Go, etc. you are using
 - how to reproduce the bug.

 ### Pull requests